 Best winter gloves for mountain biking

 Don’t let the price tag fool you; the Brisker comes up time and again as our go-to choice for winter riding.
-They aren’t especially technical; there’s no pricy waterproof or windproof membrane.
+They aren’t especially technical; there’s no pricey waterproof or windproof membrane.
 Instead, a neoprene-style fabric on the back of the palm works like a wetsuit, holding heat close to the skin even when the gloves get wet.

-One negative however is the longevity of these gloves; in our experience, they’ll last a couple of winter seasons, but the neoprene fabric does wear out and split after heavy use.
+One negative however is the longevity of these gloves; in my experience, they’ll last a couple of winter seasons, but the neoprene fabric does wear out and split after heavy use.
 They aren’t expensive to replace, but if you’re looking to buy less and choose a longer-lasting and less resource-intensive kit, you may want to opt for one of the other options here.

 Made from 100 percent recycled polyester, the Alpha Glove is part of the Velocio range that’s inspired by alpine mountaineering, so as expected these gloves provide plenty of toasty finger-preserving warmth and have a raft of technical features.